simmonn/solr2es/README.rst

    :alt: Circle CI
    :target: https://circleci.com/gh/ICIJ/solr2es

-Migration script from solr to elasticsearch
+Migration script from solr to elasticsearch via a queue, that could be either redis or postgresql.

 CLI